Former president Trump rules out third party as he moves to firm up control of the Republican Party

 “We are not starting new parties,” he said.
 “We have the Republican Party.
 It is going to unite and be stronger than ever before.”

-Trump also launched an expected attack on President Biden, echoing many of the themes of his winning 2016 presidential campaign and its losing sequel in 2020.
-He alleged that Biden had “the most disastrous first month of any president in modern history,” before attacking the president for his shift on border security policy, the pace of school reopenings and his energy policies.
+Trump also launched an expected attack on President Biden, echoing many of the themes of the Republican’s winning 2016 presidential campaign and its losing sequel in 2020.
+He alleged that Biden had “the most disastrous first month of any president in modern history,” before attacking the president for his position on border security policy, his erasure of Trump executive orders and his energy policies.

 He predicted withering Democratic losses in the 2022 midterms and a Democratic loss of the White House four years from now, prompting a standing ovation and chants of “USA!” and “Four more years!”

-He again repeated the false claims about the outcome of the 2020 presidential election, which Democrats won.
+He again repeated the false claims about the outcome of the 2020 presidential election, which Biden won.

 Trump took the stage immediately after the release of a 2024 presidential straw poll of conference attendees, conducted by Trump campaign pollster Jim McLaughlin.

-The poll found that 68 percent of attendees wanted Trump to run again, and 55 percent supported Trump’s election in 2024, if he ran, with 21 percent supporting Gov. Ron DeSantis of Florida.
+It found that 68 percent of attendees wanted Trump to run again, and 55 percent supported Trump’s election in 2024, if he ran, with 21 percent supporting Gov. Ron DeSantis of Florida.
 No other contender hit double digits.

 Without Trump as an option, DeSantis led the field with 43 percent, followed by South Dakota Gov. Kristi L. Noem with 11 percent.
 Former vice president Mike Pence was at 1 percent in the poll with Trump removed.

-The poll reflected a broader celebration of Trump’s term in office that coursed through the entire event.
-“The Make American Great Again movement is the base of our movement,” McLaughlin said before Trump took the stage.
+The poll also found 95 percent of attendees wanting the GOP to stick with Trump’s policies, and 97 percent approving of his performance in office.
+“The Make American Great Again movement is the base of our movement,” McLaughlin said.

 Trump has made plans to start a new super PAC, which will be able to raise donations of unlimited size from corporations and individuals, while also exploring the possibility of drafting a bullet-pointed “America First” agenda, which fellow Republicans could sign onto in a show of fealty to his leadership.

 He is also moving quickly to formalize a process for endorsing candidates in Republican primaries, with a goal of punishing those Republicans who have criticized him in recent months.
-He formally backed a former White House aide, Max Miller, Friday as a primary opponent to Rep. Anthony Gonzalez (R-Ohio), who was one of 10 Republicans to vote for Trump’s impeachment in January.
+On Friday, he formally backed a former White House aide, Max Miller, as a primary opponent to Rep. Anthony Gonzalez (R-Ohio), who was one of 10 Republicans to vote for Trump’s impeachment in January.
 A Trump adviser also has said he is preparing to endorse former Ohio party chair and Trump loyalist Jane Timken to replace retiring Republican Sen. Rob Portman in that state.

+In his Sunday speech, Trump listed the names of Republicans in the House and Senate who had voted against him in the latest impeachment earlier this year, earning boos for each but special venom for Rep. Liz Cheney (R-Wy.), who he called a “warmonger.”
+As he has before, Trump also took credit for the victory of Senate Minority Leader Mitch McConnell (R-Ky.), who has recently become a fierce critic of Trump following the Jan.
+6 attack on the U.S. Capitol by Trump supporters.

+“The only division is between the Washington, D.C., political hacks and everybody else,” he said of the fights he plans to pick within his party.
+“We want Republican leaders who are loyal to the voters.”

 Trump spent significant time defending his record in fighting the coronavirus pandemic, claiming to have “handed the new administration what everyone is now calling a modern day medical miracle,” with a variety of effective vaccines.
 He also attacked Biden for the slow pace of reopening the schools.